 Choreography: I am interested in the sensual enjoyment, delicious defiance, and voracious thrill of movement.
 I am interested in athleticism, movement multi-lingualism (dancers with an appetite for a multitude of physical languages), and subtlety in equal measure.
 I am interested in the intersection between the patient and quiet, and explosive and fresh.
 I have an appetite for moody soundscapes, driving rhythm, and the surreal qualities of forms like popping, waving, and belly dancing that prioritize the body’s aptitude for illusions in space.
 I became a fusionista by chance as I followed my teachers and my honest cravings.
 I explore my physical hybridity in all of its problems and possibilities through choreography and collaboration.
 I am most excited when reimagining convention in unusual, indulgent, percussive, and texture based projects.
 I am interested in choreography in collision with movement research.

 Research: I am interested in decolonizing our movement practices by opening up the landscape of cross training and somatics to include modalities that address non Eurocentric uses of the body.
 Similarly, I am interested in researching dance and its role in social justice education and outreach.
-For me this is intimately tied to a postcolonial understanding of dance history, and my research on vernacular and folk dances.
+For me this is intimately tied to a postcolonial understanding of dance history, and my research on vernacular and traditional dances.
 Finally, I am curious about transnationalism and it's complicated relationship to decolonization and appropriation.
 I am fascinated by movers like Tom Weksler who use a toolbox of movement approaches and modalities from practices around the world with respect, thoughtfulness, and dignity as a form of inquiry and movement based research.
 This physical embodiment of research is the most palatable and inspiring to me.
 My personal research is interested in the intersection of art, research, and activism.
 I am committed to lecture performance, “scholartivism,” and choreo-demonstration as mediums for sharing my work.